xlcrdev/xlcrdev/README.md

 ## I’m currently working on ...
 - WordPress and Laravel projects.
-- Print on Demand stores with WooCommerce integrated with Printful.
+- Print on Demand stores using WooCommerce integrated with Printful.
 - I’m experimenting with and (re)learning some Javascript frameworks.

 ---